KristinaP09/kristinap09.github.io/archive_research/2024-04-19-notebook_flower.md

 Now comes the heart of federated learning - defining our Flower client!
 A Flower client is elegantly simple with four key methods:

-## 🌸 **Defining the Flower Client**

-Now comes the heart of federated learning - defining our Flower client!
-A Flower client is elegantly simple with four key methods:

 ### 🔑 **Core Client Methods**

 | Method               | Purpose                          | Description                                       |